Vorarlberg: Energy sector

 The energy sector is one of the founders of Vorarlberg's economy, in which hydropower is the most important source of energy.
 This is mainly used for the production of peak current.
 Vorarlberg was the first region in Europe where more sustainable energy was produced than consumed.
 Green electricity from Vorarlberg is therefore also sold to the German Westallgäu, to Switzerland and to other Austrian provinces.
-The largest electricity producer in Vorarlberg is Illwerke AG.
+The largest electricity producer in Vorarlberg is illwerke VKW.
 They produce 75% of the electricity in Vorarlberg, mainly by hydropower.

 Education

-Currently, the Vorarlberg University of Applied Sciences (Fachhochschule Vorarlberg) in Dornbirn is the only higher education institution in Vorarlberg.
-Originally founded as technical school in 1989, it achieved status of an officially recognized university in 1999.
-It offers Bachelor's and master's degrees in business, engineering and technology, design and social work.
+Two higher education institutions in Vorarlberg are the Vorarlberg University of Applied Sciences (Fachhochschule Vorarlberg) in Dornbirn and the University College of Teacher Education Vorarlberg (German: Pädagogische Hochschule Vorarlberg) in Feldkirch.

+Originally founded as a technical school in 1989, the Vorarlberg University of Applied Sciences achieved the status of an officially recognized university in 1999.
+It offers bachelor's and master's degrees in business, engineering and technology, design and social work.
 About 1350 students have enrolled for the term 2018/19.
 The Fachhochschule Vorarlberg is considered one of Austria's best applied universities in the field of technology.

+The University College of Teacher Education Vorarlberg was founded in 2007 and offers bachelor's and master's degrees in primary and secondary education.
+It administers its own elementary and middle school, in which students from the university can complete their student teaching.

+The vai Vorarlberger Architektur Institut is an interface in the field of Baukultur and serves as a networking platform.

+Transportation

+Road

+Vorarlberg is crossed in a north–south direction by a motorway, the Rheintal/Walgau Autobahn (A14).
+It connects with the Bundesautobahn 96 at the Austria–Germany border near Hörbranz and follows the Alpine Rhine Valley southwards to Feldkirch.
+It then continues south-eastwards along the river Ill to Bludenz, where it connects with the Arlberg Schnellstraße (S16) to Tyrol over the Arlberg.
+The A14 is linked with the A13 motorway in Switzerland via a road that crosses the Austria-Switzerland border at Lustenau/Au.